joshwashywash/joshwashywash.github.io/src/content/blog/records-as-switches.md

 const reply = replyRecord['flying'];
 ```

 You might be wondering why we're using a record and not a JavaScript **Map**.
 Firstly while Maps can be used as lookup tables, they really are more useful if you don't know what you'll be putting into them.
-Since we're using TypeScript, we know exactly what should be in the record Secondly, because the keys of the record are constant, we don't have to worry about the case where a `Kind` may not be in the record.
-All `Kind`s are guaranteed to be in there.
-If we used the `.get` method on a **Map** we'd have to cast with an `as` clause or, because `.get`'s return type is `T | undefined` we'd have to check for `undefined`.
+Since we're using TypeScript, we know exactly what should be in the record.
+Secondly, because the keys of the record are constant, we don't have to worry about the case where a `Kind` may not be in the record.
+All `Kind`s are guaranteed to be there.
+If we used the `.get` method on a **Map** we'd have to cast it with an `as` or, because `.get`'s return type is `T | undefined` we'd have to check for `undefined`.
 This is a source of ambiguity if `undefined` is a valid value in the map.

 ```typescript
 const replyMap = new Map(/* ... */);